 - Section 80DDB: Section 80DDB can be utilised by HUFs and resident individuals and provides provisions for deductions on the expense incurred by an individual/family towards medical treatment of certain diseases.
 The permitted deduction is limited to Rs 40,000, which can be increased to Rs 60,000 (Union Budget 2015) if the treatment is for a senior citizen.The deduction under Section 80DDB for senior citizens and very senior citizens has been increased to Rs.1 lakh in Union Budget 2018.

 Tax Deductions under Section 80E

 Under Section 80E of the Income Tax Act has been designed to ensure that educating oneself doesn’t become an additional tax burden.
 Under this provision, taxpayers are eligible for tax deductions on the interest repayment of a loan taken to pursue higher education.
 This loan can be availed either by the taxpayer himself/herself or to sponsor the education of his/her ward/child.
-Only individuals are eligible for this deduction, with loans taken from approved charitable organisations and financial institutions permitted for tax benefits.
+Only individuals are eligible for this deduction, with loans taken from approved charitable organizations and financial institutions permitted for tax benefits.

 Subsections of Section 80E

 - Section 80EE: Only individual taxpayers are eligible for deductions under Section 80EE, with the interest repayment of a loan taken by them to buy a residential property qualifying for deductions.
 The maximum deduction permitted under this section is Rs 3 lakhs.

 Section 80G encourages taxpayers to donate to funds and charitable institutions, offering tax benefits on monetary donations.
 All assessees are eligible for this deduction, subject to them providing proof of payment, with the limit of deductions decided based on a few factors.